-Iran can deploy mines or torpedoes from its three Kilo-class submarines, purchased from

-Russia, which are based at Bandar Abbas, Iran's largest seaport and naval base.
-These submarines could be difficult to detect for brief periods when running silent and remaining stationary on a shallow bottom just outside the Strait of Hormuz.74 Iran could also use minisubmarines, helicopters, or small boats disguised as fishing vessels to deploy its mines.
-Iran's robust mine warfare capability and the limited capacity for countermine operations by the U.S. Navy and allied navies pose major challenges to Gulf maritime security.75
+Iran can deploy mines or torpedoes from its three Kilo-class submarines, purchased from Russia and based at Bandar Abbas, Iran's largest seaport and naval base.
+These submarines could be difficult to detect for brief periods when running silent and remaining stationary on a shallow bottom just outside the Strait of Hormuz.
+105 Iran also could use minisubmarines, helicopters, or small boats disguised as fishing vessels to deploy its mines.
+Iran's robust mine warfare capability and the U.S. and allied navies' limited capacity for countermine operations are major challenges to Gulf maritime security.
+106